Ultimate Guide to Tax Deed Sales & Tax Lien Investing

 Paying for Your Investment

-Tax sales typically occur at an auction, where the highest bidder wins the right to the tax lien certificate or the property itself.
-This type of purchase, however, means investors need to have the money readily available for immediate payment following the auction.
+Tax sales typically occur at an auction, where cash is the only form of payment accepted by the county.
+For most tax deed states the highest bidder wins and in tax lien states you may not spend a lot on a single property but if you are bidding to eventually receive a property you will need to buy many tax liens as almost 90% of tax liens redeem before foreclosure.
+Either way, investors need to have liquidity; the money readily available for immediate payment following the auction.
 Failure to provide payment may result in a lost deposit, and—in some cases—may even prevent you from participating in future sales.

 The Cost of Competition